loffelmann/Rubik/README.md

 experiments to test this specific theory).

 Fortunately, the standard remedy -- forcing the solver to do completely random moves every now and then -- does help.
-The most improvement occurs in large NNs, which originally performed much worse than smaller ones.
+The most improvement occurs in large NNs which originally performed much worse than smaller ones.
 There used to be a sweet spot for NN size where 90-95% success rates on thoroughly scrambled cubes were achieved; Now, these can do 98% or more, and larger NNs perform similarly.